1. Why is pension reform so important?

 5. What are investors hoping to see?

 Investors reacted positively when the proposal was first made public in February and remained optimistic as many of its main points remained intact even after weeks of debate.
 A central belief in financial markets has always been that the closer the projected savings are to 1 trillion reais, the better.
-Many had even expected a final number closer to 700 billion reais, which is lower than the 800 billion reais that the bill would guarantee in its current form.
-Still, fresh concerns arose after the Senate’s last-minute change reducing the reform’s final approval in the Senate.
+Many had expected a final number closer to 700 billion reais, lower than the roughly 800 billion reais that the bill would guarantee in its current form.
+Indeed, financial markets rallied during the final days before the reform’s final approval in the Senate.
 The benchmark Ibovepsa stock exchange surged to a record high while the real also gained and a key gauge of country risk tumbled.

-Failure to change the pension system would most likely prompt a massive selloff.
-Analysts would lower their forecasts on local assets ranging from the stock market to the currency.
-Ratings agencies could downgrade Brazil’s sovereign debt rating further into junk, thus raising the government’s borrowing costs as pensions swallow up an ever-increasing percentage of the budget.
-The central bank would likely be forced to raise the benchmark interest rate to fend off inflationary pressures from a weaker real and help prevent sharper declines in investor confidence.
-Put together, those factors would hamstring Brazil’s already slow recovery in investments and economic growth.
+Failure to change the pension system would have most likely prompted a massive selloff.
+Analysts would have lowered their forecasts on local assets ranging from the stock market to the currency.
+Ratings agencies could have downgraded Brazil’s sovereign debt rating further into junk, thus raising the government’s borrowing costs as pensions swallowed up an ever-increasing percentage of the budget.
+The central bank would have likely been forced to raise the benchmark interest rate to fend off inflationary pressures from a weaker real and help prevent sharper declines in investor confidence.
+Put together, those factors would have hamstrung Brazil’s already slow recovery in investments and economic growth.

 --With assistance from Josue Leonel, Vinícius Andrade and Patricia Lara.

 To contact the reporters on this story: Rachel Gamarski in Brasilia at email@example.com;Simone Iglesias in Brasília at firstname.lastname@example.org;Mario Sergio Lima in Brasilia Newsroom at email@example.com